nampallyharish4/Codeclause-Internship-Task-1/README.md

-# Codeclause-Internship-Task-1
-Project ID - #CC9863
-Project Title - Password Generator
+# Password Generator
+*Project ID: #CC9863*

+**Internship Information**

-Internship Domain - Python Development Intern
+* Internship Domain: Python Development Intern
-Project Level - Entry Level
+* Project Level: Entry Level
-Assigned By- CodeClause Internship
+* Assigned By: CodeClause Internship

+**Overview**

-Created a password generator that generates strong and random passwords.
+This project provides a password generator that creates strong and random passwords to enhance online security.

+**Technologies**

-Technologies used - Python
+* Python

+**Features**

+* Generates passwords of customizable length
+* Option to include uppercase, lowercase, numbers, and special characters
+* Ensures randomness for security

+**Usage**

+1. Clone this repository.
+2. Navigate to the project directory.
+3. Run the script: `python password_generator.py`
+4. Follow the prompts to customize your password preferences.